VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 # Chapter 6: Versioning our System

-*"Variety is the very spice of life."
-William Cowper, Olney Hymns (1779)*
+_Preparing for the next stop: upgrading and migrating_

-# Upgrading the code and migrating the data
+> "Variety is the very spice of life," William Cowper

 The top-level goal for this stage in the journey is to learn about how to upgrade a system that includes bounded contexts that implement the